rvenky125/kmp-device-info/README.md

 >

 ---

-### syncUniqueId()

-This method is intended for iOS.

-This synchronizes uniqueId with `[IDFV](https://developer.apple.com/documentation/uikit/uidevice/1620059-identifierforvendor)` or sets new a random string.

-On iOS it uses the `DeviceUID` uid identifier.
-On other platforms it just call `getUniqueId()` in this module.

 ### Notes

 > If user moved or restored data from one iOS device to second iOS device then he will have two different devices with same uniqueId in Keychain/NSUserDefaults.
 User can call syncUniqueId() on new iOS device.
 That will update his uniqueId from IDFV or a random string.